Iran

 American voices were everywhere.

-Isfahan with its huge square and bridge of 33 arches just so beautiful.
+Isfahan with its huge square and bridge of 33 arches achingly beautiful..

 I had never seen anything like it.